Saponi

 The Saponi are a Native American tribe historically based in the Piedmont of North Carolina and Virginia.
-They spoke a Siouan language, related to the languages of the Tutelo, Biloxi, and Ofo.
+They possibly spoke a Siouan-Catawban language, related to the languages of the Tutelo, Biloxi, and Ofo.

 They were part of the Monacan confederacies.
-Saponi, Tutelo, and Yesang were collectively called the Nahyssan.
+Saponi and Tutelo were both called Nahyssan.
 The Cayuga adopted the Saponi into the League of the Haudenosaunee in 1753.

 Name

 The origin and meaning of Saponi, sometimes spelled Sappony, is debated.
 American anthropologist John Reed Swanton wrote that Saponi was "a corruption of Monasiccapano or Monasukapanough."
 He wrote the name came from moni-seep meaning "shallow water."
 University of Kansas linguist Robert L. Rankin also suggested that their name derived from sa:p moni meaning "shallow water" or sa:p oni: meaning "shallow tree."

-Ethnographer James Mooney suggested the word might come from the Siouan term sapa meaning "black."
+Ethnographer James Mooney suggested the word might come from the term sapa meaning "black."

 German explorer John Lederer suggested their name came from Sepy, a female immortal in their religion.
 He wrote that either four tribes or clans were named for this spirit and three other closely related female spirits from whom the Saponi believed they descended.
 Evidence came from a short list of names given by the missionary Samuel Kirkland.

 Language

-The Saponi language, now extinct, was a Siouan language, closely related to Tutelo.

-The Saponi dialect is known from only two sources.
-One is a word list of 46 terms and phrases recorded by John Fontaine at Fort Christanna in 1716.
-This contains a number of items showing it to be virtually the same language as recorded by Hale.
-The other source is William Byrd II's History of the Dividing Line betwixt Virginia and North Carolina (1728), in which he recorded the names of some local creeks.
-Byrd's scant list has been found to have included several names from unrelated Indian tribes.
+The Saponi language is known from only two sources.
+One is the list of 46 terms and phrases of the tribes living at Fort Christanna recorded by John Fontaine at in 1716.
+The other is William Byrd II's History of the Dividing Line betwixt Virginia and North Carolina (1728), in which he recorded names of local creeks.
+Byrd's list has been found to have included several names from unrelated tribes.

-By the time linguistic data was recorded, many related eastern Siouan tribes had settled together at Fort Christanna in Brunswick County, Virginia, where the colonists sometimes referred to them as the Christanna Indians.
-In 1870, philologist Horatio Hale recorded an elder Nikonha's information about the Tutelo language in Brantford, Ontario.
+Scholarly analysis

+The Saponi language, now extinct, is written by some to be a Siouan-Catawban language similar to Tutelo.
+This is due to the word list recorded at Fort Christanna possessing a mixture of Siouan and Algonquian words.
+David H. Pentland said an 1870 statement of Tutelo and Saponi being able to understand each other occurred only after both of their languages had ceased usage.

+There were five tribes at Fort Christanna, the Tutelo, Saponi, Occaneechi, Meipontski, (Note: In 1971, historian Edward P. Alexander suggested the Meipontski could be a remnant of the Manahoac.) and Stuckanox.
+Pentland wrote that the Siouan words in the list could have come from any of the other four tribes.
+He suggested the word list documented a trade jargon, and that Saponi possibly spoke an unrelated language.
+Brooke Bauer writes the Saponi spoke a Catawban language.